rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     - Visually appealing with high-quality 3D graphics and immersive sound effects.

 ### Gameplay Demonstration
-   For a visual demonstration of the gameplay, watch video on YouTube. [](https://youtu.be/_da6i8nP55E)
+   - For a visual demonstration of the gameplay, watch video on YouTube: [Youtube video link](https://youtu.be/_da6i8nP55E)

 ### Play the Game
-   - To experience the game firsthand, play it directly by following this playable link : [Play on itch.io](https://rahul-pargi.itch.io/mech-hunter/)
+   - To experience the game firsthand, play it directly by following this playable link: [Play on itch.io](https://rahul-pargi.itch.io/mech-hunter/)

-   - For the best performance, play it via the .exe file : [Download .exe](https://drive.google.com/file/d/1vTkCpfYoJgEkJ8K7jl8uQmJh42NtcSnI/view?usp=sharing/)
+   - For the best performance, download and play the .exe file from this link: [Download .exe file](https://drive.google.com/file/d/1vTkCpfYoJgEkJ8K7jl8uQmJh42NtcSnI/view?usp=sharing/)

 ### Credits